GDPR: what does it mean for you?

 When processing data with a high privacy risk, a data protection impact assessment (DPIA, in Dutch) is mandatory.
 If the DPIA's analysis shows that the risks are high, then you must take measures to reduce them.
 You must in any case perform a DPIA if you:

-• Process special personal data, such as race, religion, health, political views, genetic or biometric data, on a large scale;
+• Process special personal data on a large scale;

 • Systematically monitor people on a large scale in publicly accessible areas, for example with camera surveillance;